k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 ### Step 3 - Add the Source LU Tables to the LU Schema

 1. Link the main source LU tables to the FABRIC_TDM_ROOT table.
-The main source tables represent the main (root) table in the data source.
+The main source tables represent the main (root) tables in the data source.
 For example, the Customer table is the main source LU table of the Customer LU.

 2. Verify that the main source LU tables are also populated in [ROOT_TABLE_NAME and ROOT_COLUMN_NAME Globals](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#globals).

 3. Create the population of the main source LU tables:

-   Generate a Broadway flow for the populated based on [populationRootTable.pop.flow](#populating-the-main-source-lu-table---logic) template (imported from the TDM Library):
+   Generate a Broadway flow for the LU table population based on [populationRootTable.pop.flow](#populating-the-main-source-lu-table---logic) template (imported from the TDM Library):

    - Right-click the table name > **New Table Population Flow From Template > populationRootTable.pop.flow**.
 A popup window opens.